M-tech-cmd/3D-Slider-Food-Image/README.md

-This repository contains a simple 3D slider image created using HTML, CSS, and JavaScript.
+This repository contains the code for a 3D interactive food image created using HTML, CSS, and JavaScript.

 **Features:**

-* **3D Perspective:** The image appears to have depth and rotates in 3D space.
+* **3D Visualization:** The food image is presented in a 3D perspective, allowing users to explore different angles.
-* **Smooth Transitions:** The slider smoothly transitions between images.
+* **Interactive Slider:** A slider control enables users to easily rotate the food image along a specified axis.
-* **Responsive Design:** The slider adapts to different screen sizes.
+* **Smooth Animations:** The image transitions smoothly as the user interacts with the slider.